Showing posts with label events. Show all posts

 As we enjoy the serenity, we are already looking forward to the life our grandparents envisioned for their family and offspring.

-My grandfather is a great visionary, and he sees opportunities for sustainable living.
-He is there to tell a great story of his humble beginnings how he started it all.
+My grandfather is a great visionary.
+He sees opportunities for sustainable living such as [specific opportunities] and is there to tell the great story of his humble beginnings—how he started it all.

-For us, his grandchildren, that was a story and an inspiration to realize our potential and live a better life.
-He inspires and instills values and virtues through his example.
+For us, his grandchildren, that was a story and an inspiration to realize our potential and live better lives.
+Through his example, he not only inspires us but also instills in us the importance of family values and virtues.

 Teaching the minds of young ones

-When I was at the farm, I was eager to listen to the words of wisdom from my Father.
-This may be why I have learned to embrace farm living the way they do.
+When I was at the farm, I was eager to listen to my father's words of wisdom.
+This may be why I have learned to embrace farm life the way they do.

-For the new year, again, my Father inspired us all, including his grandchildren, about the value of nature through a simple tree-planting activity.
-The kids were eager to plant a dwarf coconut tree through the guidance of my Father.
+Again, for the new year, my Father inspired us all, including his grandchildren, about the value of nature through a simple tree-planting activity.
+The kids were eager to plant a dwarf coconut tree under my Father's guidance.
 To touch the soil isn't to get a dirty hand but to reap what they have sowed in years to come.

 That tree-planting activity was momentous since they planted in the new year and a new decade, 2020.
 When they visit the farm, they will see how it will grow and bear fruits in years to come.